The Benefits Of Play Therapy: How A Play Therapist Can Help Your Child

 On average, play therapy sessions last from 30-50 minutes and are done weekly.
 This allows time between sessions for patients and their families to practice some of the techniques they have learned and achieve therapy goals.
 It typically takes up to 20 play therapy sessions to see measurable results.

-Can a play therapist diagnose?
+Can a play therapist provide a diagnosis?

 Yes.
 They have the same training, level of education, and experience as any other type of therapist.